Ostorlab/KB/MOBILE_CLIENT/ANDROID/_HIGH/APK_WIFI_API_PII/description.md

 Applications using the `ACCESS_WIFI_STATE` permission and calling APIs like `getConnectionInfo` can access sensitive information about WiFi access points (such as `BSSID`, `SSID`, and `RSSI`) and potentially infer:

-* MAC Address which is a unique device identifier
+* MAC Address which is a unique device identifier.
-* Geolocation data by using surrounding WiFi access points
+* Geolocation data by using surrounding WiFi access points.
-* User movement history and social links inference relying on repeating patterns in WiFi access point usage
+* User movement history and social links inference relying on repeating patterns in WiFi access point usage.

 ### Examples